BlueBrain/BlueRecording/README.md

+> [!WARNING]
+> The Blue Brain Project concluded in December 2024, so development has ceased under the BlueBrain GitHub organization.
+> Future development will take place at: https://github.com/openbraininstitute/BlueRecording

 # BlueRecording

 BlueRecording is used to produce an input file (also refered to as an electrodes file or a weights file) for the calculation of extracellular signals in [neurodamus](https://github.com/BlueBrain/neurodamus).